BobbyAdamson/Blockchain-Python-Flask/readme.md

 [GET] `/chain` - Gets the full chain

-[POST] `/nodes/register` - Send an array of node addresses to register with the other nodes
+[POST] `/nodes/register` - Send an array of node addresses to register with the other nodes.
+Nest the array in an object accessed by a `nodes` key.

 [GET] `/nodes/resolve` - Triggers consensus algorithm to ensure the longest chain among all registered nodes has authority